 \subsection{Scope}

-To keep this article within reasonable size, we had to leave out some aspects of the construction. \begin{enumerate} \item We only consider examples built from blocks of Picard rank~$1$.
+To keep this article within a reasonable size, we left out the following aspects. \begin{enumerate} \item We only consider examples built from blocks of Picard rank~$1$.
 These examples automatically have matchings of pure angle in the sense of Remark~\ref{rmk:pure}.
 On the other hand, by~\eqref{eq:b3M} most examples obtained this way have even~$b_3(M)$, and hence odd~$\bar\nu(M)$.